-Increasing fees and charges Disabled people are consistently less likely than average to support this option.

-Making more services Disabled people and older people are consistently less likely than available online and using average to support this option. digital technology to support Younger people are consistently more likely than average to services support this option.
+Increasing fees and charges People from a BAME background are consistently less likely than average to support this option.
+Making more services available online and using digital technology to support services Disabled people and older people are consistently less likely than average to support this option.
+Younger people are consistently more likely than average to support this option.
+Additionally, people aged 46 - 65 are showing more consistency in their support for this.
 Scaling back or stopping services Females, and disabled people are consistently less likely than average to support this option.
 Males are consistently more likely than average to support this option.
+Changing working practices to make better use of technology and more efficient ways of working Disabled people are consistently less likely than average to support this option.
+Transferring services to other organisations like commercial companies Disabled people are consistently less likely than average to support this option.
+Working in partnership and sharing services with other councils and public sector agencies Disabled people are consistently less likely than average to support this option.